stan-alam/Data_Structures/JavaScript/deAraujo/chap01/notes.md

 As for **inherited methods** e.g. stan inherits by "pointing to" **methods** from its parent object, the "Object" object, such as:

+a) **hasOwnProperty** This method does *not* check *up* or *down* the chain of inheritance.
+It only verifies if the object in question has created **its own** properties ( for example property 'writer': does **object_name.OwnProperty('writer'))return true** *if* it exists **and if** it has been created, *not* inherited from up the chain.

+does stanObj have it's own property of toString?

+b) is **PrototypeOf** The ProtoType of method allows us to check if an object feeds its magic directly from another object.
+We need to include the term prototype in order to use this method.
+In other words, **"ObjectOne.isPrototypeOf(ObjectTwo)" will not work because JavaScript does not know what exactly we mean by that command.